iden3/circomlib/circuits/basics/comparators/less_eq_than/README.md

 This template compares two inputs (field elements?) and returns 0 if the first is less or equal than the second and 1 otherwise.

+// n is the number of bits of the inputs.
+// The MSF is the sign bit.

 ## Schema

 ```